 Mrs D Smith and Mr K Precious (Assistant Headteachers)

-Mr P Rushfirth (Emotional Health and Wellbeing Manager)
+Mr P Rushfirth (Inclusion Manager)

-Miss J Northfield (Learning Mentor)
+Miss J Northfield (Attendance and Safeguarding Lead)

 All adults who work in school have a responsibility to read and understand the key safeguarding documents and policies and to act within accordance of the policy at all times.
 This expectation is explained in the Staff Handbook and in the visitors' ‘Welcome’ leaflet.
 (Available at the school office)